 Base pay for senior executives is reviewed annually in order to ensure pay remains competitive with the market.
 A senior executive's pay is also reviewed on promotion.
-Other than CPI, there is no guaranteed base pay increases included in any senior executive contracts.
-Senior executives have forfeited their CPI base pay increases in the financial year.

-The Managing Director and senior executives may elect to salary sacrifice part of their fixed remuneration for additional superannuation contributions and other benefits.
+There is no guaranteed base pay increase included in any senior executive contracts.
+The Managing Director/Chief Executive Officer and senior executives may elect to salary sacrifice part of their fixed remuneration for additional superannuation contributions and other benefits.